MonkDev/monk-id-ruby/README.md

 $ rspec
 ```

-[Guard](http://guardgem.org) is also configured to run the tests on changes to
+[Guard](http://guardgem.org) is also setup to run the tests on changes to the
-the code/tests:
+code/tests:

 ```bash
 $ guard